jdittrich/userNeedResearchBook/text/dataGathering.md

 Remember that nobody does inefficient things by purpose.
 Assume that the user has a reason.
 Try to find out what this reason may be.

-> Again you could ask: “what's the reason for you to do  it this way”—and remember to ask follow-up questions to further explore the issue.
+> Again, you could ask: “what's the reason for you to do  it this way”—and remember to ask follow-up questions to further explore the issue.
 In the example of the attached file it may be the case that the rich formatting functions of a word processor are needed or that such documents<!-- TODO check if it should be merged with probing -->
 are used for just everything in this office, so that switching to a “better”